sgaggen/soham-gaggenapally-capstone/README.md

 ## Overview

-HearHere is a social media app for sharing songs and playlists with friends, as well as finidng similar songs.
+HearHere is a social media app for sharing songs and playlists with friends and family.

 ### Problem

 How many times have you heard a friend play a song and then wonder what song it was?
 How many times have you been at a part or event where the DJ was playing a great music, only to never find that playlist again?
 Herehere aims to solve that problem by providing a platform for just that - a place to share and save music.

 ### User Profile

-Who will use your app?
-How will they use it?
-Any special considerations that your app must take into account.
+- People who listen to music regularly and want to save their songs
+- People who want to share what they're listening to
+- People who want to discover what other people are listening to

 ### Features

-List the functionality that your app will include.
-These can be written as user stories or descriptions with related details.
-Do not describe _how_ these features are implemented, only _what_ needs to be implemented.
+- Visitor
+    - Search for songs
+    - Sign up for an account
+- Logged in user
+    - Save individual songs
+    - Save and update playlists
+    - Share a song or playlist with another user

 ## Implementation

 ### Tech Stack

-List technologies that will be used in your app, including any libraries to save time or provide more functionality.
-Be sure to research any potential limitations.
+Front End:
+- React
+- JavaScript
+- SASS/SCSS

+Back End:
+- MySQL
+- Express

 ### APIs

-List any external sources of data that will be used in your app.
+- Possible use of the Spotify API
+- Will create and use a custom API

 ### Sitemap

-List the pages of your app with brief descriptions.
-You can show this visually, or write it out.
+- Home Page/Browse
+- Sign Up Page
+- Login Page
+- Saved Songs Page
+- Saved Playlists Page

 ### Mockups